yeoman/generator-webapp_DEPRECATED/readme.md

 *Testing Note*: a project checked into source control and later checked out needs to have `bower install` run from the `test` folder as well as from the project root.

-#### Grunt Serve Note

-Note: `grunt server` was used for previewing in earlier versions of the project, and has since been deprecated in favor of `grunt serve`.

 ## Options

 * `--skip-install`